lsst-ts/tssw_developer_guide/doc/index.rst

   Components using this functionality should link to the CSC's documentation site.
 * Requirements & Schedule of the component is determined by the :term:`Product Owner` & the Component Developer.
   These two must work in tandem to determine what the resulting component shall be.
-  There is a :ref:`bi-weekly sprint planning meeting <jira:Sprints>` to help facilitate this process.
+  There is a :ref:`bi-weekly sprint planning meeting <procedures/jira:Sprints>` to help facilitate this process.
 * Each application should have an unrestricted, high-level lsst.io site that defines and/or contains:

   * Release roadmap